extrowerk/bb10-gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

     e.adb:7:07: "V" is undefined (more references follow)

-  where the parenthetical comment warns that there are additional references to the variable ``V``.
-Compiling the same program with the :switch:`-gnatf` switch yields
+  where the parenthetical comment warns that there are additional references to the variable `V`.
+Compiling the same program with the *-gnatf* switch yields

   ::